sditwyx/SgrE.github.io/_pages/about.md

 Before coming to SJTU, I received the B.S. degree in control science and engineering from [Harbin Institute of Technology](http://www.hit.edu.cn) in 2014.

-I’m generally interested in statistical machine learning, mainly on [kernel methods](https://en.wikipedia.org/wiki/Kernel_method) regarding to dataadaptive nonparametric kernel learning, out-of-sample extensions for nonparametric kernel methods, indefinite kernel (real, symmetric, but not positive definite) learning, and kernel approximation in large scale situations.
+I’m generally interested in statistical machine learning, mainly on [kernel methods](https://en.wikipedia.org/wiki/Kernel_method) regarding to data-adaptive nonparametric kernel learning, out-of-sample extensions for nonparametric kernel methods, indefinite kernel (real, symmetric, but not positive definite) learning, and kernel approximation in large scale situations.